qcxc123/EE4705_Project_2_group_9/README.md

 These commands will deploy the rasa chatbot and action servers on local endpoints as indicated in Rasa/endpoints.yml, and run the RetGen model in Python.
 You may chat with the models jointly in terminal 3.
 The default model is Rasa.
 Type "chat mode" to switch to RetGen, and "quiz mode" to switch back to Rasa.

 ### RetGen only
-To chat with the RetGen model, use the chatbot.py script which was adapted from [DialoGPT2-Interact](https://github.com/andreamad8/DialoGPT2-Interact).
+To chat with the RetGen model, use our chatbot.py script which was adapted from [DialoGPT2-Interact](https://github.com/andreamad8/DialoGPT2-Interact).
 ```bash
 cd RetGen/dialogpt
 python chatbot.py --model_name_or_path "./models/RetGen/" --load_checkpoint "./models/RetGen/reddit_generator.pkl" --generation_length 30 --max_history -2 --top_k 1